homotechsual/NinjaOne/README.md

 1. Enter the **Name**.
 For example *NinjaRMM API PS Module*.

-1. In the **Redirect URIs** box enter *`http://localhost:9090`* You can use any port number here just make sure you remember it and adjust the `Connect-NinjaRMM` command below appropriately.
+1. In the **Redirect URIs** box enter *`http://localhost:9090/`* **Make sure the redirect URI ends with a `/`.
+You can use any port number here just make sure you remember it and adjust the `Connect-NinjaRMM` command below appropriately.

 1. Set the **Scopes** appropriately.
 If you want to be able to do anything using the API select all three scopes.
 Otherwise select them as appropriate for your needs: